-The economic picture emerging from the most recent territorial gross domestic product (GDP) data is corroborated by population data from the 2010 census.
+The economic picture emerging from the most recent (2017) territorial gross domestic product (GDP) data is corroborated by population data from the 2010 census.
 All of the territories, except for Guam, lost population in the previous decade.
-The CNMI led the territories in population decline, with a 22.2 percent decrease from 2000 to 2010.
-The census data support the anecdotal observation that many islanders are leaving their homes to seek better opportunities elsewhere.
-Continued population loss will exacerbate economic troubles as Federal formula grants which are based on population will decrease.
+The CNMI led the territories in population decline, with a 22.2 percent decrease from 2000 to 2010, however, the CNMI's economic picture has improved in recent years.
+GAO testimony in 2018 (GAO-18-373T) notes that the "CNMI's inflation-adjusted gross domestic product (GDP) has grown each year since 2012" due to "a significant increase in visitor spending, particularly for casino gambling, and investment in the construction of a casino resort in Saipan and other hotel construction."

 The insular economies are small, isolated and dependent on one or two main sources of income.
 In most areas, Federal programs and grants represent a major source of government revenues.
-Federal funds, including rum tax cover-over, were 32.2 percent of government revenues in the USVI in fiscal year 2016,

-35.8 percent in Guam, 26.0 percent in the CNMI and 63.0 percent in American Samoa.
+Federal funds, including rum tax cover-over, were 32.2 percent of government revenues in the USVI in 2016, 35.0 percent in Guam, 22.0 percent in the CNMI and 64.0 percent in American Samoa in 2017.
 In three of the four territories, a single industry, tourism, is the major income source which is influenced by global and regional economic forces beyond their control.

-The BEA produces official, standardized GDP data for the island territories under a special technical assistance program funded by OIA.
+The Bureau of Economic Analysis (BEA) of the Department of Commerce produces official, standardized GDP data for the island territories annually under a special technical assistance program funded by OIA.
 The graph below shows per capita real (adjusted for inflation) GDP of the island territories and the United States.
 Among the territories, Guam has per capita real GDP closest to the national figure, but still about the same as that of the poorest state, Mississippi.
 The main reason for Guam's relative prosperity is the presence of a relatively large and expanding national defense infrastructure which provides jobs, income and taxes.
 Guam also has a relatively large and growing tourism industry powered mainly by visitors from industrial East Asia.